Where to find job vacancies

 • Keep your LinkedIn profile up to date.
 Make sure recruiters can find you and know that you are available.

 • Work with Job Agencies.
-In some countries, job agencies don’t have the best reputation; Not so in the Netherlands.
+In some countries, job agencies don’t have the best reputation; not so in the Netherlands.
 Consider working with job agencies like Manpower, Undutchables (for internationals), UniqueRandstad (not available in English) and tempo team (no English website).

 • Choose the dress code for your job application.
 In most companies, you are not expected to suit up for your job interview (depending on the branches).
 Go for casual chic.